yujiangsu/learngit/readme.txt

-Git is a version control syetem. git is free softwaro
+Git is a distribution control syetem. git is free softwaro